 Therefore, analyze the enemy’s battle plan to understand its merits and its weaknesses; provoke him to find out the pattern of his movements; make him show himself (hsing) to discover the viability of his battle positions; skirmish with him too find out where he is strong and where he is vulnerable.

 Though the specific instructions here are related to physical determination of a physical threat, the goal remains, as always, intelligence.
 Intelligence is at the heart of strength and dominance.
-Since CS teams can’t simply provoke hacker groups like Anonymous, the next best thing is activities like pen-tests, which simulate attacks.
+Since InfoSec teams can’t simply provoke hacker groups like Anonymous, the next best thing is activities like pen-tests, which simulate attacks.
 This shadow-boxing approach also reveals the viability of our own positions, as well as our strengths and vulnerabilities in a non-theoretical way.
 The value of such activities cannot be overstated.

 The ultimate skill in taking up a strategic position (hsing) is to have no form (hsing).
 If your position is formless, the most carefully concealed spies will not be able to get a look at it, and the wisest counselors will not be able to lay plans against it… Thus one’s victories in battle cannot be repeated – they take their form (hsing) in response to inexhaustibly changing circumstances.